< 1 minute read|Published by FAIRWINDS

 Start the Conversation Early

-It’s important to start planning while your loved one is still mentally sharp.
-Encourage them to name someone they trust as their power of attorney, giving that person the legal authority to make financial decisions for them if they become unable to.
-It’s also a good idea to help them write down their financial wishes so there’s no confusion later.
+Planning ahead while your loved one is mentally sharp can make a meaningful difference later.
+Encourage them to name someone they trust as their power of attorney, giving that person the legal authority to make financial decisions if they become unable to.
+It can also help to write down financial wishes in advance, reducing confusion and stress during difficult moments down the line.

 Talk About Scams